dmcneil/typedsv/README.md

 npm install typedsv --save
 ```

-You may also need to install the `reflect-metadata` library and import it at high level (typically your main entrypoint):
+You may also need to install the `reflect-metadata` library and import it at high level (typically your application entrypoint):

 ```
 npm install reflect-metadata --save